To our readers—

 - Update as of June 30, 2021: 100% of the Instagram stories as part of our Insta-Try series have featured individuals with a wide range of skin tones and perspectives.

 There will always be multiple BIPOC on set for any Byrdie shoot, either in front of the camera or on the production or creative teams.

-- Update as of March 31, 2021: Winter cover profiling Halsey featured a majority BIPOC creative team.
+- Update as of June 30, 2021: The Power Issue, profiling Jaime Chung, featured a majority BIPOC creative team.

 We will prioritize booking diverse talent for covers, features, and interviews.

 - Update as of June 30, 2021: 69% of our covers, features, and interviews have featured diverse individuals.